resque/resque-scheduler/README.markdown

 ![The Delayed Tab](http://img.skitch.com/20100111-ne4fcqtc5emkcuwc5qtais2kwx.jpg)

-Get get these to show up you need to pass a file `resque-web` to tell it to include the `resque-scheduler` plugin.
+Get get these to show up you need to pass a file to `resque-web` to tell it to include the `resque-scheduler` plugin.
 You probably already have a file somewhere where you configure `resque`.
 It probably looks something like this: